EventStore/EventStore-Client-Dotnet/docs/docs/getting-started/installation.md

 ## Requirements

-The nuget package requires .NET Core SDK 3.1.
+The NuGet package requires .NET Core SDK 3.1.

 ## Installation

-There is a single package available from Nuget that can be installed via the following command:
+There is a single package available from NuGet that can be installed using the following command:

 ```
-Install-Package EventStore.Client.Grpc -Version 6.0.0-preview3
+dotnet add package EventStore.Client.Grpc -v 6.0.0-preview3
 ```